 Most important of all, it can (and it SHOULD) provide a lot of ENJOYMENT!
 As a teacher, it is my number one priority to facilitate this particular outcome!

 My Certifications and Awards

 Bachelor of Music degree, University of Maryland and study at Berklee School of Jazz.

-30 years teaching experience, both children and adults.
+40 years teaching experience, children and adults.

 Professional performance experience in many genres, from soloist to music director.

 My Musical Influences

 I have loved music from the time I played in my playpen (or so I'm told).
 My parents and grandparents also loved music of varied styles - yet I feel that the biggest influence on me was music itself!
 Music is very moving to me, as it first moved me to jump up and down (while holding onto the rail!) in my playpen.
 A very few years later, I did a lot of personal research to educate myself about musical timing - while swinging on the swing in our backyard and singing.
 Ever since, my connection with music has continued to grow and to deepen, as well as my fascination and passion to experience music both as expressive performer and as appreciative listener.

 Silver Spring, MD

 Karen has helped my health improve.
 I studied music in Dallas, TX at Richland College.
 It all stopped in 2004 preparing to move back to metro DC.
 Last year she restored my brain.
 I am now a complete music student that I was ten years ago.
 Including composition.